-It should be noted that there is a large amount of inaccurate and fake news going around.
+It should be noted that the medical and scientific community around the world are still learning about Covid-19 and that there is still a lot of details that are not known or that are, at present, mere speculation.
+There is also a large amount of inaccurate and fake news going around.
 The facts about Covid-19 and that we currently know and relevant are: